What Are Dental Veneers & How Do They Work?

 Dental crowns are the most similar restoration—comparatively speaking—to veneers.
 But unlike veneers, crowns cover the entire tooth including the part on the back that isn’t visible.
 They’re designed specifically to protect weak or damaged teeth so that they don’t deteriorate from everyday biting and chewing.
 Crowns are used when you have large cavities, just got a root canal, your tooth is severely fractured, or a veneer isn’t durable enough.

 Dental Implants, on the other hand, are for replacing missing teeth.
 They’re titanium devices that are made to act as artificial tooth roots.
-Depending on how many teeth you need to replace, they can support restorations like crowns, fixed bridges, or even hybrid “All-on-4” types of dentures.
+Depending on how many teeth you need to replace, they can support restorations like a dental crown, fixed bridges, or even hybrid “All-on-4” types of dentures.

 On the other hand, veneers aren’t used in any of those situations.
 A cosmetic veneer can only be placed onto a stable, healthy tooth that doesn’t have any cavities or gum disease around it.
 They serve an aesthetic purpose, as opposed to a restorative one.